zestsoftware/zest.releaser/zest/releaser/README.txt

   uploaded our client code to the internet; and this is the initial version with the plaintext root passwords."

-- **postrelease**: asks the user for a version number (gives a sane default), adds a development marker to it, updates the setup.py or version.txt and the HISTORY.txt with this and offers to commit those changes to version control.
+- **postrelease**: asks you for a version number (gives a sane default), adds a development marker to it, updates the setup.py or version.txt and the HISTORY.txt with this and offers to commit those changes to version control.

 - **fullrelease**: all of the above in order.